mfranzke/loading-attribute-polyfill/README.md

 ## Optional additional dependencies

-In case you'd like to support [older versions of Microsoft EDGE, Microsoft Internet Explorer 11 or Apple Safari up to 12.0](https://caniuse.com/#feat=intersectionobserver), you would could (conditionally) load an IntersectionObserver polyfill:
+In case you'd like to support [older versions of Microsoft EDGE, Microsoft Internet Explorer 11 or Apple Safari up to 12.0](https://caniuse.com/#feat=intersectionobserver), you could (conditionally) load an IntersectionObserver polyfill:

 <https://www.npmjs.com/package/intersection-observer>